 It is also relevant in the year 2017 and beyond.

 However, there is no denying the fact that popups can increase your email list quickly.
 That’s ok, if you want it that way.
 But, if you want to establish a well-built site that generates organic traffic, consider limiting the popups.
 It is estimated that only 14% of the visitors consider responding to a popup.
-And most crucial, Hire qualified Magento ecommerce web development service provider company to audit and optimize your website for optimum performance
+And most crucial, Hire Magento ecommerce developer to audit and optimize your website for optimum performance

 According to a survey conducted by Go-Globe, 47% of the websites have a clear C2A button and takes visitors less than 3 seconds to see.
 I hope your website is one of them.